-In the \$5,000 damage suit of Mary McElhone against Salt Lake City and McEihone against Salt Lake City and the Clayton Investment Co., which has been on trial for several days past in Judge Lewis' court, the jury has re-turned a verdict in favor of the de-fendants, no cause of action.
-The plaintiff fell into an excavation in Olive street at the rear of the Ornheum theater on May 20, 1905, and broke her heat.
-The Clayton Investment comleg.
-The Clayton Investment of pany was also a defendant in the comtion, and the jury found the issues in favor of both defendants.
+the \$5,000 damage suit of Mary In the 50,000 damage suit of Mary McElhone against Salt Lake City and the Clayton Investment Co., which has been on trial for several days past in Judge Lewis' court, the jury has returned a verdlet in favor of the de-fendants, no cause of action.
+The plaintiff fell into an excavation in Olive street at the rear of the Orpheum theater on May 20, 1905, and broke her leg.
+The Clayton Investment com-pany was also a defendant in the action, and the jury found the issues in favor of both defendants.